Connect Slack

 Grant Slack to a cybo

-- Open the cybo's Settings → Tools.
+- Open the cybo's Tools step.

 Try it